QuakedK/Oneclick/Unsupported Features.md

 (Wifi)

 Natively Oneclick disables Wifi, but it can simply be turned on by running the Wifi Fixer in the End/Extras section of Oneclick.
 You can also directly download the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Turn%20On%20Wifi.bat) here!
+Still having issues with wifi?
+Read [Oneclick Help's](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Help.md) number 3!
 ___

 (VPN)